pulp/pulp_rpm/docs/workflows/copy.rst

 Solving these complex dependency relationships can be quite expensive, but is often necessary for correctness.
-It is **enabled by default**, but can be disabled by setting the "dependency_solving" parameter to a value of False when making calls against the API.
+It is **enabled by default**, but can be disabled by setting the "dependency_solving" parameter to a value of ``False`` when making calls against the API.
 Note that if you do choose not to use dependency-solving, (or if you configure it incorrectly), it is possible to create incomplete repositories.

 .. note::

-    While the default value for this "dependency_solving" parameter is currently "false", this default is potentially subject to change in the future - until such a time as this API is stabilized.
+    While the default value for the "dependency_solving" parameter is currently ``True``, this default is potentially subject to change in the future - until such a time as this API is stabilized.